How To Motivate Yourself To Work Out

 Advertisement

-Build time into your calendar
+Build time into your calendar.

 Fitness influencer Kayla Itsines previously told Refinery29 that it can help to build a block of "exercise" time into your calendar, like you would a meeting or a dentist appointment.
 This will help you mentally prepare, and not push it off until tomorrow.

-Have a killer playlist
+Have a killer playlist.

 Honerkamp recommends having a power playlist, or listening to podcasts.
 It gives you one more thing to look forward to about working out that isn't the workout itself.
 Another tactic: Have one show you love that you only watch on your smart phone when you're on the stair-master, treadmill, or elliptical.